Flap (aeronautics): Plain flap

 The rear portion of airfoil rotates downwards on a simple hinge mounted at the front of the flap.
 The Royal Aircraft Factory and National Physical Laboratory in the United Kingdom tested flaps in 1913 and 1914, but these were never installed in an actual aircraft.
 In 1916, the Fairey Aviation Company made a number of improvements to a Sopwith Baby they were rebuilding, including their Patent Camber Changing Gear, making the Fairey Hamble Baby as they renamed it, the first aircraft to fly with flaps.
-These were full span plain flaps which incorporated ailerons, making it also the first instance of flaperons.
+These were full-span plain flaps which incorporated ailerons, making it also the first instance of flaperons.
 Fairey were not alone however, as Breguet soon incorporated automatic flaps into the lower wing of their Breguet 14 reconnaissance/bomber in 1917.
 Owing to the greater efficiency of other flap types, the plain flap is normally only used where simplicity is required.

 Split flap

 The rear portion of the lower surface of the airfoil hinges downwards from the leading edge of the flap, while the upper surface stays immobile.
 This can cause large changes in longitudinal trim, pitching the nose either down or up.
 At full deflection, a split flaps acts much like a spoiler, adding significantly to drag coefficient.
 It also adds a little to lift coefficient.
 It was invented by Orville Wright and James M. H. Jacobs in 1920, but only became common in the 1930s and was then quickly superseded.
-The Douglas DC-1 (progenitor to the DC-3 and C-47) was one of the first of many aircraft types to use split flaps.
+The Supermarine Spitfire and Douglas DC-1 (progenitor to the DC-3 and C-47) are two of the many 1930s aircraft types to use split flaps.

 Slotted flap

-A gap between the flap and the wing forces high pressure air from below the wing over the flap helping the airflow remain attached to the flap, increasing lift compared to a split flap.
-Additionally, lift across the entire chord of the primary airfoil is greatly increased as the velocity of air leaving its trailing edge is raised, from the typical non-flap 80% of freestream, to that of the higher-speed, lower-pressure air flowing around the leading edge of the slotted flap.
+A gap between the flap and the wing forces high pressure air from below the wing over the flap helping the airflow remain attached to the flap, increasing the maximum lift coefficient compared to a split flap.
+Additionally, pressure across the entire chord of the primary airfoil is greatly reduced as the velocity of air leaving its trailing edge is raised, from the typical non-flap 80% of freestream, to that of the higher-speed, lower-pressure air flowing around the leading edge of the slotted flap.
 Any flap that allows air to pass between the wing and the flap is considered a slotted flap.
 The slotted flap was a result of research at Handley-Page, a variant of the slot that dates from the 1920s, but was not widely used until much later.
 Some flaps use multiple slots to further boost the effect.